 what are the properties of acrylic fabric?

 Acrylic fiber closely resembles the look and feel of wool fibers.
-Acrylic fabrics are lightweight, warm, and soft to the touch.
+Acrylic fabric is lightweight, warm, and soft to the touch.
 It is thus used in place of wool or blended with sheep wool or cashmere.
 Common end products of acrylic fabric include sweaters, hats, socks, and knitting yarn.

 Like polyester and nylon, acrylic fabric is hydrophobic – meaning it repels water.
 This can lead to bacteria growth in the fabric which may compromise the structure and cause odor.
 It also means that acrylic fabric is more likely to create static electricity and cling.
 Acrylic fabric is also flammable and can be extremely difficult to extinguish, whereas wool is extremely difficult to light.

 workplace hazards of producing acrylic fabric

 Acrylic is made of fibers that are made from the polymer polyacrylonitrile.
 Polyacrolonitrile is a flammable, colorless liquid that is created from polypropylene.
 The EPA found that inhaling polyacrylonitrile gives the victim similar symptoms to cyanide poisoning.
 In fact, when exposed to polyacrylonitrile, our bodies metabolize the chemical into cyanide.
 This metabolization can take place after exposure to the chemical through skin contact, ingestion, or inhalation.
 Polyacrylonitrile is also cited as a potential cancer hazard.

 the short product life & long landfill life of acrylic fabric